-Starlink responded to the Commission staff April 5, 2021 questionnaire by stating: Starlink answered the staff questionnaire in a manner indicating it will comply with the applicable federal regulations associated with ETC status.
-Starlink will provide standalone voice telephone service through a third party, which it has not yet designated.
-Starlink indicated it will provide the telephone service in accordance with the RDOF milestones.
+Savage responded to the Commission staff April 5, 2021 questionnaire by stating: Savage answered the staff questionnaire in a manner indicating it will comply with the applicable federal regulations associated with ETC status.
+Savage will provide standalone voice telephone service over its own facilities and reselling a VoIP provider's service.
+Savage indicated it will provide voice service at rates equal or less than the FCC's reasonably comparability benchmark for fixed voice service.
 For additional detail, please the summary spreadsheet provided as part of the Commission's briefing documents.